Microsoft-Build-2016/CodeLabs-GameDev-4-GraphicsDiag/README.md

     _Create detailed report_

-1. This will give some some more details around what we are doing, and you will see a similar screen to this:
+1. This will give some more details around what we are doing, and you will see a similar screen to this:

     ![Detailed report](Images/image033.png?raw=true "Detailed report")